the-snowwhite/classbrowser3g_haldotmod/extractdot-use.md

 	cp .ctags ~/

-4.b Open gedit and click `Edit -> Preferences -> Plugins` and activate the plugin
+4.b Open gedit and click `Edit -> Preferences -> Plugins` and activate the plugin 4.c load your .hal/.dot file --> open the side panel and open the class-browser tab

 [note: you may have to change the 2. line Loader=python3 to Loader=python in classbrowser3g.plugin]